 * Technically it’s only four and a half as the last one is still emerging but five sounds much catchier.

 Before Going Any Further...
 A Few Caveats

-So while it can be interesting, useful and in some cases even imperative to vigorously debate the strengths and weaknesses of each worldview (and in specific situations be highly discerning about which aspects of each are healthy or unhealthy), I believe its possible to map them out without implicitly or explicitly implying that any of one of them is inherently superior or more complex than another.
+So while it can be interesting, useful and in some cases even imperative to vigorously debate the strengths and weaknesses of each worldview (and in specific situations be highly discerning about which aspects of each are healthy or unhealthy, even through a developmental lens), I believe its possible to map them out without implicitly or explicitly suggesting that any worldview is superior to another.
 In doing so I’ve tried to create a map that is as neutral as possible in regards to the inherent value of each worldview in order to let people make up their own mind around which combination of them, in which context, might result in the healthiest kinds of culture.

-I’d also like to acknowledge that I was raised and educated in the West and this has created a bias in my thinking towards Western history and culture.
-While I’ve done my best to evenly represent contributions from all the worlds cultures I’m fairly certain that the gaps and blindspots in my knowledge have skewed the model towards having a Western focus.
+While I’ve done my best to evenly represent contributions from all the worlds cultures I’m fairly certain that the gaps and blindspots in my knowledge have at least slightly skewed the model towards having an overly Western focus.